WeaverFi/cookietrack-api/CONTRIBUTING.md

 Want to create a new route for a dapp that is currently not supported?
 Feel free to submit a pull request with the following:

-- Updated index.js file with your route.
+- Any relevant new token addresses or logos updated in `/functions/src/tokens.ts`.
-- Any static files such as ABIs or token logos updated for the new dapp.
+- Any relevant new ABIs updated in `/functions/src/ABIs.ts`.
-- A file in `/routes/` with your new API route, as a .js file.
+- A file in `/functions/src/routes/` for the appropriate chain with your new API route, as a `.ts` file.

-There is a route template at `/functions/routes/template.js` to help new contributors.
+There is a route template at `/functions/src/routes/template.ts` to help new contributors.

 If your PR isn't reviewed right away, reach out in our [Discord server](https://discord.com/invite/DzADcq7y75)!